Arav-Arun/serverless-image-generation-AI-app/README.md

 ## Overview

-Welcome to the Image Editing Tool!
+Welcome to LambdaLens.
 This is a serverless web application built on AWS that allows you to upload and edit images.
-It leverages a modern "Hacker/Terminal" theme for a unique user experience.
+It leverages a modern Terminal theme for a unique user experience.

 ### Key Features